kinyodan/danbooks/README.md

    docker compose up
    ```

-this should runs docker composer and start the rails server and application will be available at localhost:3000 when process is complete
+This should run docker composer and start the rails server and application will be available at localhost:3000 when process is complete.

 ### Running test